onkarkhedkar/google-vision-api/README.md

 # google-vision-api
-Detects any language on can process furthur on text gathered
+Detects any language on paper and any handwritten text also can process furthur on text gathered